catfact/mlp/mlp/diary/diary.md

 - (1) when closing a loop, we immediately update the frame offset for the previous layer, causing a click
 - (2) enabling/disabling write/read for a layer is still done by setting a boolean, causing a click
-- (3) stopping a layer likewise is a boolean operation that ... ok, (1) seems fixed
+- (3) stopping a layer likewise is a boolean operation that causes a click
+-
+... ok, (1) seems fixed
 ... ok actually threw in a fix for (3) as well.

-(2) calls for the general addition of smoothed parameters, probably updated at vector rate, so that seems like a good starting place for next ses2n.
+(2) calls for the general addition of smoothed parameters, probably updated at vector rate, so that seems like a good starting place for next session.

 ... ok, added "smoothed switches" for overdubbing and muting layers. didn't yet get to more general smoothed parameters or exposing more OSC controls. probably next time.